klamma/ar-for-eu-book/_pages/chapters/ci_unity.md

 Unity provides a module called "Unity Test Framework".
 Until Unity 2018, the test runner is shipped with the Unity editor.
 From Unity 2019 onwards, it is a separate package which can be imported using Unity's package manager.
-The test runner is based on a early version of NUnit which is a unit testing framework for C#.
+The test runner is based on an early version of NUnit which is a unit testing framework for C#.

 ### Test Runner Window